CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/copilotchat.png)

-1. Review the suggestion from GitHub Copilot which were generated based on the context and ensure it meets your requirements.
+1. Review the suggestion from GitHub Copilot, which was generated based on the context provided, and ensure that it meets your requirements.

    ![](../media/suggestion.png)